 Small Delivery Zones.
 The small delivery zones can sometimes have the annoying impact of forcing you to end your Dash and then start a new Dash.
 I sometimes accept deliveries that take me out of my delivery zone and then I’m forced to log out and start a new Dash in my new zone or head back to where I was.
 This is really more of an annoyance than a real problem, but just something worth pointing out.

 Contract Violations.
-The new “contract violations” language that DoorDash added adds a new wrinkle to the delivery game.
-DoorDash can hit you with a contract violation if you’re late arriving to the restaurant or delivering the food, but as most of us in the delivery world know, sometimes that’s simply not our fault.
-Another common issue that could potentially lead to contract violations is a situation where the customer falsely claims the order wasn’t delivered in order to get free food.
+The new “contract violations” language that DoorDash added creates a new wrinkle to the delivery game.
+DoorDash can hit you with a contract violation if you’re late arriving at the restaurant or delivering the food, but as most of us in the delivery world know, sometimes that’s simply not our fault.
+Another common issue that could potentially lead to contract violations is a situation where the customer falsely claims the order wasn’t delivered to try to get free food.
 I don’t know how DoorDash is addressing this situation, but it seems like these false claims can lead to contract violations and potentially getting deactivated.

 Of the big four delivery apps (Postmates, DoorDash, Uber Eats, and Grubhub), DoorDash is the delivery app that I rely upon the most.
 This might not be true in every market, but I find that DoorDash is the busiest, and as a result, I’m able to make the most money via DoorDash.
 The orders are also generally ready by the time I arrive, which means I’m able to keep doing deliveries and making money without a lot of wasted time.